 Deep dive?
 Return to Source?
-A breakthrough? and I am ready and open to being in this moment of impact and death.
+A breakthrough? and I am ready and open to being in this moment of impact and death impact and death.

 An affirmation for life?
 To look directly at death and be ready for what is next?